bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 These Inspectors examine the results of BES Actions, which can be used to make reports.

-Click [here](/relevance/reference/bes-action-result.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-action-result.html) to access the page describing these inspectors.

 **Examples**